It's Always Sunny in Philadelphia: Premise

-The series follows a group of self-centered, heavy-drinking, narcissistic misfits, referred to as "the gang", who run a dirty, unsuccessful Irish bar called Paddy's Pub in the neighborhood of South Philadelphia.
-In season one, the gang consists of janitor Charlie Kelly (Charlie Day), bouncer Mac (Rob McElhenney), and bartender Dennis Reynolds (Glenn Howerton), the three of whom own Paddy's Pub, in addition to Dennis' twin sister Dee Reynolds (Kaitlin Olson), a struggling actress who works as a waitress there.
+The series follows a group of self-centered, heavy-drinking misfits, referred to as "the gang", who run a struggling Irish dive bar called Paddy's Pub in the neighborhood of South Philadelphia.
+In season one, the gang consists of janitor Charlie Kelly (Charlie Day), self-proclaimed bouncer Mac (Rob McElhenney), and bartender Dennis Reynolds (Glenn Howerton), the three of whom own Paddy's Pub, in addition to Dennis' twin sister Dee Reynolds (Kaitlin Olson), a struggling actress who works as a bartender there.

 In the second season, they are joined by Frank Reynolds (Danny DeVito), an eccentric multi-millionaire and the neglectful father of the Reynolds twins, who takes over most of the ownership of the bar.
-He soon becomes the financial catalyst for the gang, often funding many of the gang's over-complicated plots, while simultaneously succumbing to the brazen depravity of the group.
+He soon becomes the financial catalyst for the gang, funding many of the gang's convoluted schemes and urging them to go further with their brazen depravity.

-Each member of the gang exhibits unethical behavior and anti-social traits such as racism, misogyny, ableism, homophobia, transphobia, antisemitism, extreme selfishness and lack of regard for others, pathological dishonesty, narcissism, constant superficiality, physical aggression, blatant disregard for the law, excessive drinking and substance abuse, unregulated emotions, cruelty, greed, envy, manipulative and predatory tendencies, apathy toward suffering, contempt for others, and a lack of remorse.

-At the same time, the gang also displays acute codependency, stupidity, enabling behaviors, and a lack of awareness of basic social norms.
-The comedy of the show emerges from these extreme character traits resulting in conflicts that lead the gang into absurd, dark, and painfully embarrassing situations, typically ending with them getting their comeuppance, but never learning their lesson.
-This allows the show to mine a variety of socio-political and economic issues for satire and dark humor while keeping the characters in a state of relative stasis conducive to the long-running sitcom format.

-Episodes usually find the gang hatching elaborate schemes and regularly conspiring, against both outsiders and one another, for personal gain, revenge, or simply schadenfreude.
-They habitually inflict physical and psychological pain on anyone who crosses their path, even each other, yet always return to the status quo at Paddy's Pub because they have alienated the rest of society and have only each other's company in the end.
+The main characters in IASIP are generally depicted as ignorant in individual ways, often in both main plots and subplots of episodes.
+Episodes usually find the gang hatching elaborate schemes and regularly conspiring, against both outsiders and one another, for personal gain, revenge, or simply schadenfreude; these schemes fail in various ways with consequences that characters fail to manage, or exploit.

+The show has been described by critics as satirizing racism, misogyny, ableism, homophobia, transphobia, xenophobia, antisemitism and Islamophobia in various depictions of the gang failing to handle everyday situations or to negotiate with comparatively adjusted members of society.